candycode/qpy/README.md

 Some of this will be, to some extent, fixed in the future since it is possible to check types from the Python C api.

-One option is to use a Qt->Python signature mapper to decide how to translate overloaded methods to Python functions(as done in QLua).
+One option is to use a custom Qt->Python member mapper to decide how to translate overloaded methods to Python functions(as done in QLua).

 Signal to slot binding does work without any type resolution issue if and only